aabbtree77/miniguestlog/README.md

 [Web Dev Cody: TODO with Authentication.](https://www.youtube.com/watch?v=oJBu2k7OEk8) The React part feels convoluted, and I am not sure about authentication, but my web journey has begun with this code.

 [Web Dev Cody: Save Your Time - I deployed Next.js to different services (so you don't have to).](https://youtu.be/ixCEmwH1D8c?t=821) render.com is completely fine here.
 Web Dev Cody has a lot of good videos about whether to deploy on VPS manually, use Docker/Swarm, and K8, go with AWS, or complete 3rd party services such as Vercel.
-I have not decided yet on my default goto there, plus these tools are changing perpetually and deployment is a complete nightmare.
-At the moment (November 2025), Hetzner with Dokploy is gaining traction, but something tells me this is yet another tiny drop in the ocean.
+I have not decided yet on my default deployment technology.
+These tools are changing perpetually and deployment is a complete nightmare.
+At the moment (November 2025), Hetzner with Dokploy is gaining traction, but something tells me this is not it.
+I would go manually with raw VPS, be it Hetzner or something else.

+[Web Dev Cody: I got my first DDoS (and what you can do to help prevent it).](https://www.youtube.com/watch?v=-lNpF0ACe1Y) Hint: Go with a raw VPS, at least no huge bills and you control everything when the shit hits the fan.

 Net Ninja: [TODO-I](https://www.youtube.com/watch?v=98BzS5Oz5E4&t=2s), [TODO-II.](https://www.youtube.com/watch?v=WsRBmwNkv3Q&t=1s) MERN with manual bare-bones auth.
 I like it, but it is probably no longer relevant.
 Most of the frontend jobs (LT, 2025) demand Ts, React, and Next.js which should actually be called Next.ts.